barryclark/jekyll-now/_posts/2015-04-09-expired_SSL_certificate_update.md

 We have good news.
 Roland is back from Saudi Arabia.
 His new company [desertbit](http://desertbit.com/) will fly soon.
 This will bring also a new **CMS** for manjaro.org.
 We will soon replace our current broken webserver, holding our forums, wiki, mailing list and merge to a new one.
 We also plan to provide a packaging service for packages and iso-images.

 Regarding the expired SSL certificate.
 Roland got a reminder on **Mon, 23 Mar 2015 18:14:37 +0900 (JST)** from **GlobalSign**.
 He also replied in time for extension.
-Sadly we got no response from GlobalSign back.
+Sadly we got no response from GlobalSign back that time.

-Therefor we hold a meeting with some of our core members to decide what to do.
-Result: we bought a [2 Year Thawte Wildcard 256 Bit SSL Certificate](https://www.hetzner.de/gb/hosting/ssl/zertifikat) from your [donations]({{ site.baseurl }}/donate).
-We thank all our community members who made that happen.
-Also these donations will finance us for another half year.
+Luckily today I got mail with a new certificate code from [GlobalSign](https://gcc.globalsign.com).
+They sponsor us a [Wildcard SSL](https://www.globalsign.com/en/ssl/wildcard-ssl/) from now on.
+Also we want to thank all our community members, who [donated]({{ site.baseurl }}/donate).
+These donations will finance us for another half year.

-Expect the current page run again by Wednesday.
+Expect the current page run again by tomorrow.

 Kind regards,